hairyf/overlastic/docs/react/index.md

 }
 ```

-### Step 2: Mount Provider
+### Step 2: Mount the Provider

-Mount `OverlaysProvider` at the root of your application so that all popup components can inherit the context of the application.
+Mount the `OverlaysProvider` at the root of your application:

 ```tsx
 import { OverlaysProvider } from '@overlastic/react'